 This step is important in order to round out a complete buffet of words from which to cherry-pick.

-Guideline #1: Is it Concise?
+Guardrail #1: Is it Concise?

 First, I check to make sure the tagline is short.
 Concise copy is actually the most difficult to nail.
 Give me three paragraphs and I’d fill them in an hour (okay, to be honest, maybe an afternoon) but sometimes I wrestle over a tagline for days or weeks because I know I need to get it right with as few words as possible.